Gameology-Space/SystemReset2173/Ideas to be added.md

     - ada should tell user everything is done, the world is in your hands. as signal to completion of all in game content.
  5. battle or tame rogue ai?
  6. Create factions or regions of the world controlled by different AI.
 Let player determine how to interact with them.
     - should AI of other region be hostile? peaceful? like to steal stuff?
+ 7. start with system reset, end with system reset. unlike Game of throne

  ## design thoughts
  1. Why save everything in a json?